My beloved Lebanon – Joining the revolution, virtually

 Note from CDA: From Hong Kong to Bolivia, Iraq to France, South Africa and the Global Climate Strike, people around the world are in the streets to demand change.
 CDA is keenly interested in the intersectionality of sustained mass protests and social movements and the relationships with inequality, state fragility, and corruption, as well as the mass movement of people, a changing climate, and peace.
 The Perspectives Blog is a space to share timely thinking about these complex dynamics and personal insights into the unique dynamics of specific contexts.
 We are particularly interested in voices that shed light on local capacities for peace and positive social change.

-Author Ziad Achkar offers a personal reflection on this moment in Lebanon.
+Ziad Al Achkar offers a personal reflection on this moment in Lebanon.
 He is a PhD Student at the School for Conflict Analysis & Resolution at George Mason University in the Washington D.C. area and can be reached at @ziadachkar.
 The views and opinions expressed in this blog are those of the author and do not necessarily reflect any official positions of CDA.

 For over three weeks, my beloved Lebanon has been going through a citizen driven revolution.
 Millions have taken to the streets to demand a better future for our country and an end to the current regime and ruling class that has governed the country for decades.
 They have closed roads, organized spontaneous protests around ministries and public institutions, and most importantly, in true Lebanese style, have had fun while taking on the regime.